rober12345/k-nearest-neighbors-project-tutorial/README.md

 **Step 12:**

-Check your recommneder system.
-Run to see the recommnedations.
+Check your recommender system by introducing a movie.
+Run to see the recommendations.

 ```py
 recommend('choose a movie here')